rpaut03l/TS-01/AI/SD-M/AI-1-KRP-3.1/logical_agents_theory_guide.md

     └─────────────┘
 ```

-> 💡 **Kid-Friendly:** A reactive agent is like a dog that runs when it hears thunder.
+> 💡 **Mind-Friendly:** A reactive agent is like a dog that runs when it hears thunder.
 A reasoning agent is like a detective who puts clues together to find the answer!

 ---